T4SKM4ST3R69/PODSCRIBE-AI-Powered-Podcast-Analyzer/README.md

 AI-powered podcast transcription and Q&A system using Retrieval-Augmented Generation (RAG)

+## The Challenge

+Extracting valuable insights from hours of podcast content is time-consuming and often inaccurate when relying on memory or manual note-taking.
+Traditional search methods fail to capture the semantic meaning of spoken content, making it difficult to find specific information or verify claims discussed in podcasts and video content.

+## The Solution

+PodScribe transforms audio and video files (MP4/MP3) into an intelligent, searchable knowledge base.
+The system processes podcast content through speaker diarization and timestamped transcription, then stores it as semantic vectors in ChromaDB.
+Using a RAG pipeline powered by Groq's LLM, you can ask natural language questions and receive accurate, contextually-grounded answers with source timestamps.
+This ensures verifiable information retrieval directly from the original content, eliminating hallucinations and providing traceable references to exact moments in the podcast.

 ## Features

 - **Multi-format Audio Processing**: Automatic MP4 to MP3 conversion